KSP-RO/ProceduralParts/README.txt

 ==== Plans for the future ====

+* Extruded parts, such as hexagonal and octagonal pieces
 * Improve functionality with Real Fuels.
 This will need some code changes on the real fuels end.
 * Cuboid parts, with customizable side lengths
-* Extruded parts, such as hexagonal and octagonal pieces
 * Add optional mounting pod for surface mounts to pod tank.
-* Xenon tank
 * Procedural command module, possibly with rescaling / tweakable IVA.

 ==== Features That Are Not Planned ====